 Grades of A through F are permanent grades and may not be changed except when assigned in error.
-All grade changes must be approved by the Provost.
+All grade changes must be approved by the respective department chair and school dean.
 A grade change must be made before the end of the next semester, excluding the summer semester.
 For example, a fall grade change must be made by the end of the following spring semester.
 A spring grade change must be made by the end of the following fall semester.
 A summer grade change must be made by the end of the following fall semester.